Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 Summary and Tips for Success

-If you choose to stick with coffee, purchase quality coffee and enjoy it in moderation.
-For optimal health benefits, enjoy it black or with organic unsweetened plant-based milk (e.g., soy, almond, or cashew milk).
-Before adding anything to your coffee, look at the ingredients and ensure you are not polluting your beverage with unhealthy oils, sugars, or dairy by-products.
+If you choose to stick with coffee, enjoy it black or with organic, unsweetened plant-based milk (e.g., soy, almond, or cashew milk) for optimal health benefits.
+Before adding anything to your coffee, look at the ingredients and ensure you are not polluting your beverage with unhealthy oils, sugars, or dairy byproducts.
 If you must add sweetener, use a high-quality natural sweetener like maple syrup, coconut sugar, date sugar, or organic stevia extract, and use as little as possible.

-If you’ve successfully quit coffee or reduced your consumption, please share tips that have proven successful!
+If you have successfully quit coffee or reduced your consumption, please share tips that have proven successful!

 References